conclusion-digital-cx/cx-engine/README.md

-A simple PHP based CMS
+A simple CMS that could run on a PHP or NodeJS backend.